 What if your shirt could sense that you’re sweating and adjust its temperature?
 Or what if your pants could notice that your stride has changed and alert you at the onset of injuries?
 That’s what the future may hold, textile researchers say.
 It might be years, possibly even decades, for the tech to reach consumers, but the foundation is being laid today with scientists creating pieces of fabric that push the boundaries of what’s been possible before.

 In March, researchers from China’s Fudan University published findings on electronic fabric capable of turning clothing into a display screen.
-They hope to turn their attention to the consumer market next, according to Qibing Pei, a materials scientist at the University of California, Los Angeles who co-authored the study.
+They hope to turn their attention to the consumer market next, according to Qibing Pei, a materials scientist at the University of California at Los Angeles who co-authored the study.

 In 2019, scientists from the University of Maryland invented a fabric capable of warming up a person when they’re cold and cooling them off when they’re feeling hot.